RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 from [Our Mission](https://www.7cups.com/forum/GlensNook_84/OurVisionforaBetterWorld_334/OurMission_18219/1/)
 {:.right}

 7 Cups has values that describe how we relate to people.
-They have since been altered, so they now make less sense, but our original values included:
+The values were altered and now make less sense than our original values, which included:

 >We do not judge or look down on people.
 We recognize that people make sense in the larger context or story of their lives.
 Sometimes it can seem like people are making choices that do not make sense, but this is likely because we do not have all of the details.
 We understand that people are complicated and that life is not simple or easy.